Our Lives

-Malcolm’s most recent books are a biblical theology, Who Is the Holy Spirit?
-(Nashville, 2019), and a philosophical theology, John Locke’s “Letters of Gold” (Oxford, 2017).
+He is currently writing the third part of a popular-level dogmatics called Theology for Every Person.
+The individual volumes are God (Nashville, 2024), Word (Nashville, 2026), and Spirit (Nashville, forthcoming 2028).
+Malcolm and David S. Dockery, President of Southwestern Seminary, just completed a major dogmatics volume, Special Revelation and Scripture (Nashville, 2024).
+His other recent books include a biblical theology, Who Is the Holy Spirit?
+(Nashville, 2019), and a short philosophical theology, John Locke’s “Letters of Gold” (Oxford, 2017).
 His most widely reviewed volumes include a biblical theology, God the Trinity (Nashville, 2016), an historical theology, Royal Priesthood in the English Reformation (Oxford, 2014), and a theological method, The Formation of Christian Doctrine (Nashville, 2007).
-He and David S. Dockery have just completed the manuscript for a major volume, Special Revelation and Scripture.
-He is currently writing books on 18th Century London Baptists, Baptist Ecclesiology, Anabaptist Theology, and a 3-volume popular-level Systematic Theology.

 Karen is a popular speaker for women’s conferences and has contributed essays on the Trinity, on women as teachers, and on family Bible teaching.
 She regularly serves Southwestern Seminary as Adjunct Professor of Women’s Studies, focusing upon courses in the Old Testament and the New Testament.

 Karen received a Bachelor of Arts degree in Music Education from the University of North Texas and a Master of Divinity degree from Southeastern Seminary in Wake Forest, North Carolina.
-Having read in applied theology at the University of Oxford, England, she is currently working upon her Master of Theology with focus upon the writings of Dietrich Bonhoeffer.
+Having read applied theology at the University of Oxford, England, she is currently writing her Master of Theology thesis on Dietrich Bonhoeffer.

 No comments: